-If the Model 2000 analyzer receives a query without a communication error, but cannot handle it, an exception response will be returned.
+If the MPA-48 analyzer receives a query without a communication error, but cannot handle it, an exception response will be returned.

-In a normal response, the Model 2000 echoes the function code of the original query in the function code field of the response.
-In an exception response, the Model 2000 sets the MSB of the function code to 1.
+In a normal response, the MPA-48 echoes the function code of the original query in the function code field of the response.
+In an exception response, the MPA-48 sets the MSB of the function code to 1.
 This makes the function code value in an exception response exactly 80 hexadecimal higher than the value would be for a normal response.

 The data field in an exception response contains an exception code.
-The exception codes supported by the Model 2000 are:
+The exception codes supported by the MPA-48 are:

 Exception code Description

-01 Illegal function code

-02 Illegal data address
+01 Illegal function code 02 Illegal data address

-Appendix B - CA-2 Jet Clean System
+Appendix B - Jet Clean System

 The InsiteIG cleaning system uses a pressurized stream of air or water to remove bio growth or other debris from the optical surfaces of our sensors.
-The InsiteIG analyzers control the frequency and duration of the clean cycle through relays #3 and #4. (see drawing IIG04R112 & IIG04113) This relays are programmable through the setup menu, see Relays section of this manual for more detail.
+The InsiteIG analyzers control the frequency and duration of the clean cycle through clean relays (see drawing IIG07R112, IIG07R113, IIG07R114 and IIG07R116).
+These relays are programmable through the setup menu, see Relays section of this manual for more detail.

-The InsiteIG Model CA-2 Compressor consists of a compressor pump which delivers a sufficient blast of air to clean debris from the optics in most wastewater treatment plant basins and a directional solenoid valve to blast the sensors on channel 1 and channel 2 independently.
-It is housed in a UL, NEMA 4X, polycarbonate enclosure (see drawing IIG01N030) with quick disconnect 1/4" tubing fittings provided on the bottom of the enclosure.
+The InsiteIG Model CA Compressors consists of a compressor pump which delivers a sufficient blast of air to clean debris from the optics in most wastewater treatment plant basins and a directional solenoid valves to blast the sensors on two or four channels independently.
+A CA-2 compressor is need for each pair of sensors and the CA-4 compressor is need for each set of four sensors.
+It is housed in a UL, NEMA 4X enclosure (see drawing IIG01N030 for CA-2 and IIGN031 for CA-4) with quick disconnect 1⁄4" tubing fittings provided on the bottom of the enclosure.
 The power requirements are 110/120 VAC @ 50/60 Hz and 1.8A.
-The unit is fused at 3 amps with a $11/4 \times 1/4$ " time delay fuse.
+The unit is fused at 3 amps with a 11⁄4 x 1⁄4" time delay fuse.
 The ambient operating conditions are a temperature of 0 degree Celsius to 55 degree Celsius and 0 to 100% humidity.
-A 1/4" OD flexible tube with a 70 psi rating (customer supplied) connects the sensors to the compressor assembly.
+A 1⁄4" OD flexible tube with a 70 psi rating (customer supplied) connects the sensors to the compressor assembly.
 Quick disconnect fitting are supplied on both the sensor heads and compressor.
 The tubing length should be as short and possible.
-(If over 100' please consult the factory) In this case Relay #3 mode should be set to CA2 CLEAN.
+(If over 100' please consult the factory)

 The compressor system should be mounted as close to the sensor as possible.
 The tubing connection, input power and relay connection to the analyzer are on the bottom of the enclosure.
 Handrail brackets are available for the compressor enclosure.
-See drawing IIG01N030 and IIG04R112.
+See drawing IIG01N030 and IIG07R112, IIG07R114, IIG07R116.

 If plant water is being used, or shop air, the customer must supply clean water at 35 to 50 psig or air at 40 to 60 psig.
-A 2-way solenoid valve (customer supplied) may be used to turn on and off the water to both sensor heads.
+A 2-way solenoid valve (customer supplied) may be used to turn on and off the water to two or more sensor heads.
 A 1/4" quick disconnect fitting is supplied with the sensor.
-See drawing IIG04R113 for wire details.
+See drawing IIG07R113 for wire details.
 There are no changes required in the sensor head for use with water or shop air.
-In this case Relay #3 mode should be set to ALARM.
+Additional solenoids valves can be added in series for additional channels.
+One solenoid valve per channel may be used so that the cleaning blast is not divided.